lexcia98/rge/README.md

 # Contact

-While I'm always available on the [Wabbajack Discord](https://discord.gg/wabbajack), I would advise checking the [Issues](https://github.com/jdsmith2816/rge/issues) (open **and** closed ones) on GitHub first if you have any problems.
+While I'm always available on the [Animonculory Discord](https://discord.gg/theanimonculory), I would advise checking the [Issues](https://github.com/lexcia98/rge/issues) (open **and** closed ones) on GitHub first if you have any problems.
 The same goes for _Enhancements_ or _Feature/Mod Requests_. **DO NOT DM ME ON DISCORD.
-I WILL NOT PROVIDE SUPPORT FOR YOU IN DMS AND I WILL BLOCK YOU**.
+I WILL NOT PROVIDE SUPPORT FOR YOU IN DMS**.

 # Contributing